applicvision/frontend-friends/docs/api/README.md

 ##### `render()` `=>` [`DynamicFragment`](#dynamicfragment)

 Implement the render function to visually represent the state of your component.
-Use the `html`-tag function to create a Dynamic Fragment.
-Please consult the section about the html tag function to get more usage information.
+Use the `html`-tag function to create a `DynamicFragment`.
+Please consult the section about the [`html`](#htmlstrings-string-values--dynamicfragment) tag function to get more usage information.

+> [!Note]
-> Note: Do not manually call the render function.
+> Do not manually call the render function.
 It will be called by the rendering logic when needed.

 *Example:*
 ```javascript